 Controversy over the impending Civil War also contributed to Dan's troubles in the early years of his marriage to Rebecca.
 As he performed in both the North and the South, questions about which side of the conflict he was loyal to constantly arose.
 Some of his detractors even labeled him a spy, and many wondered aloud if his marriage to Rebecca was merely a ploy to make himself appear more sympathetic to the Northern cause.
 Being a performer with a business to protect, Dan may have fueled the controversy by never taking a definite position on either side, a natural reaction for someone whose livelihood depended on essentially pleasing everyone.

 After the war was over, Dan provided financial assistance to the needy in both the North and the South, helping to rebuild Southern churches and schools while at the same time supporting the widows and children of Northern troops who had been killed in the conflict.

-Rice's most lasting legacy to the people of Girard was the erection of the marble monument that still stands in the middle of the town's Main Street, said to be the first in the nation to honor the Civil War dead.
+Rice's most lasting legacy to the people of Girard was the erection of the marble monument that still stands in the middle of the town's Main Street.
 Cynics, perhaps still smarting over Dan's unpopular marriage to Rebecca, objected to the placement of the monument which at the time was directly in front of the Rice mansion, implying that the monument was really intended to glorify Rice himself.
 In the end, those who welcomed Rice and the attention he brought to the tiny village prevailed, and the monument went up.